 An individual who holds a professional degree (or equivalent) in a regulated health profession (as defined under CIHR-eligible health profession) and is enrolled in a program of postgraduate medical education at another institution.
-The individual wishes to conduct the research stage or elective component of his/her program of study at McGill University under the supervision of a McGill professor.
+The individual wishes to conduct the research stage or elective component of their program of study at McGill University under the supervision of a McGill professor.
 The individual will be engaged in full time research with well defined objectives, responsibilities, and methods of reporting.

-An individual with a regulated health professional degree (as defined under CIHR-eligible health professional), but not a PhD or equivalent or medical specialty training, but who fulfills criteria for funding as a postdoc by a tricouncil operating grant.
-Note: Immigration may require international applicants in this category to show proof of employment in his/her home country at the end of the training period in order to issue a work permit.
+An individual with a regulated health professional degree (as defined under CIHR-eligible health professional), but not a PhD or equivalent or medical specialty training, but who fulfills criteria for funding as a postdoc by a tri-council operating grant.
+Note: Immigration may require international applicants in this category to show proof of employment in their home country at the end of the training period in order to issue a work permit.

 NOTE: The postdoctoral research trainee category is for registration purposes only and is normally applicable for brief periods.
 For pay purposes the usual postdoc classifications apply, see additional information on postdocs.